rns/kollos-luif-doc/d2l/spec.md

 }
 ```

-Notes:

-1. See `calc.lua` for the complete example.
+Note: See `d2l.lua` for the complete example.

-2. A lexical rule `Number = C'[0-9]'` can be inferred by checking that its RHS contains only literals, charclasses and LHSes of rules having only literals and charclasses on their RHSes.

-## JSON Grammar
+## Example 1: JSON Grammar

+[todo: use the full json grammar from the example in `manual.md` ]

 ### JSON LUIF